grid reference TM 167 434Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 160 New Cut West

-Demolished.
-It stood on the corner of New Cut West and Bath Street.
+The Griffin Inn stood on the corner of New Cut West and Bath Street.
+It was demolished so that Ransomes and Rapier could expand their works site.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)